soderlind/content-poll/docs/AI-PROVIDERS.md

 3. Pull model first: `ollama pull llama3.2`
 4. Check firewall allows local connections
 5. Test endpoint: `curl http://localhost:11434/api/version`

+### Exo Connection Issues
+1. Ensure Exo cluster is running: check with `curl http://localhost:8000/v1/models`
+2. Verify endpoint URL matches your Exo configuration (default port is 8000 or 52415)
+3. Use the "Check Connection" button in settings to verify connectivity
+4. Click "Refresh Models" to see available models from your cluster
+5. Ensure at least one model is loaded in your Exo cluster
+6. Check firewall allows local connections on the configured port

 ## Future Enhancements
 - Support for custom system prompts